Human rights and encryption: Human rights and encryption: obligations and room for action

 UNESCO is working on promoting the use of legal assessments based on human rights in cases of interference with the freedom to use and deploy cryptographic methods.
-The concept of Internet Universality, developed by UNESCO, including its emphasis on openness, accessibility to all, and multi-stakeholder participation.
+The concept of Internet Universality, developed by UNESCO, includes an emphasis on openness, accessibility to all, and multi-stakeholder participation.
 While these minimal requirements and good practices can be based on more abstract legal analysis, these assessments have to be made in specific contexts.
 Secure authenticated access to publicly available content, for instance, is a safeguard against many forms of public and private censorship and limits the risk of falsification.
 One of the most prevalent technical standards that enables secure authenticated access is TLS.
 Closely related to this is the availability of anonymous access to information.
-TOR is a system that allows the practically anonymous retrieval of information online.
+TOR is a system that allows for practically anonymous retrieval of information online.
 Both aspects of access to content directly benefit the freedom of thought and expression.
 The principle of legal certainty is vital to every juridical process that concerns cryptographic methods or practices.
-The principle is essential to any forms of interception and surveillance, because it can prevent unreasonable fears of surveillance, such as when the underlying legal norms are drafted precisely.
-Legal certainty may avert chilling effects by reducing an inhibiting key factor for the exercise of human rights, for UNESCO.
+The principle is essential to any forms of interception and surveillance because it can prevent unreasonable fears of surveillance, such as when the underlying legal norms are drafted precisely.
+Legal certainty may avert chilling effects by reducing an inhibiting key factor for the exercise of human rights for UNESCO.
 Continuous innovation in the field of cryptography and setting and spreading new technical standards is therefore essential.
 Cryptographic standards can expire quickly as computing power increases.
 UNESCO has outlined that education and continuous modernization of cryptographic techniques are important.